LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Results

-Figure~\ref{fig:network_lifetime} offers a comprehensive evaluation of network lifetime, measured by the number of rounds until the occurrence of the \acrfull{fnd} event.
-In Figure~\ref{fig:alive_nodes_vs_rounds}, we present the behavior of alive nodes across rounds, while Figure~\ref{fig:fnd} specifically illustrates the progression leading to the \acrshort{fnd}.
+Fig.~\ref{fig:network_lifetime} offers a comprehensive evaluation of network lifetime, measured by the number of rounds until the occurrence of the \acrshort{fnd} event.
+In Fig.~\ref{fig:alive_nodes_vs_rounds}, we present the behavior of alive nodes across rounds, while Fig.~\ref{fig:fnd} specifically illustrates the progression leading to the \acrshort{fnd}.

-Highlighting results from both figures, \acrshort{leach-rlc} notably outperforms its counterparts, demonstrating a remarkable network lifetime of 950 rounds compared to \acrshort{leach} (750 rounds) and \acrshort{leach-c} (920 rounds).
-Additionally, \acrshort{leach-rlc} surpasses \acrshort{leach-c} in the \acrfull{hnd} metric, achieving approximately 1050 rounds compared to \acrshort{leach-c}'s roughly 950 rounds.
-This improvement can be attributed to \acrshort{leach-rlc}'s ability to select \acrfullpl{ch} and allocate nodes to clusters in a more balanced manner, as depicted in Figure~\ref{fig:ch_heatmaps}, which illustrates the frequency of node selection as \acrshortpl{ch}.
+The results from both figures highlight that \acrshort{leach-rlc} significantly outperforms its counterparts, maintaining the highest number of nodes alive for a longer period.
+Additionally, \acrshort{leach-rlc} exceeds \acrshort{leach-c} in the \acrfull{hnd} metric, achieving approximately 1050 rounds compared to \acrshort{leach-c} and LEACH-CM, which achieve approximately 950 rounds.
+This improvement can be attributed to \acrshort{leach-rlc}'s ability to select \acrshortpl{ch} and allocate nodes to clusters in a more balanced manner, as depicted in Fig.~\ref{fig:ch_heatmaps}, which illustrates the frequency of node selection as \acrshortpl{ch}.

+Fig.~\ref{fig:alive_nodes_vs_rounds} further demonstrates that the proposed \acrshort{leach-rlc} algorithm balances energy consumption across all nodes, ensuring fairness in workload distribution.
+This leads to most nodes depleting their energy within a close range of rounds, as opposed to other protocols where uneven energy usage results in some nodes dying early while others survive longer.
+While this may create the impression that other protocols sustain more nodes over time, this comes at the cost of reduced network coverage, unbalanced workload distribution, and inefficient network lifetime metrics. \acrshort{leach-rlc} avoids these issues by ensuring all nodes contribute equitably, maintaining consistent network performance and operational fairness, which are critical for energy-constrained networks.